ilhan-mstf/puppeteer-investigation/README.md

 - Replicate user activity.

 ### Jest and Puppeteer
 Puppeteer API is not designed for testing and it doesn't provide you the whole functionality of a testing framework.
-Therefore, it can be used with [Jest](https://jestjs.io/) testing framework.
+Therefore, it can be used with [Jest](https://jestjs.io/) JavaScript testing framework.
 The samples on this blog post use [jest-puppeteer](https://www.npmjs.com/package/jest-puppeteer) Nodejs library.
+It provides all required configuration for writing integration tests using Puppeteer with Jest.

 ### Samples
-This section provides a couple of examples to give you better insights of Puppeteer's usage.
-They don't cover all the futures of the Puppeteer and this blog post doesn't aim to give you detailed information of Puppeteer API.
+This section provides a couple of examples to give you better insights into Puppeteer's usage.
+They don't cover all the futures of the Puppeteer and this blog post doesn't aim to give you the detailed information of Puppeteer API.
 You can build upon the given examples and explained concepts.

 The shown examples are also available at this [GitHub repository](https://github.com/ilhan-mstf/puppeteer-investigation).

 #### Prerequistes and Installation
 You need:
-- Recent stable version of node.js
+- The recent stable version of node.js
-- Recent stable version of yarn or npm
+- The recent stable version of yarn or npm

 Examples have these dependencies: